UltiBlocks/UBWeb/README.md

 Go to http://localhost:8080 and a page saying "Program anything" should appear.

-Alternatively, UBWeb can run on a barebones server, but this is not recommended as it is hard to manage properly.
+Alternatively, UBWeb can run on a bare-bones server, but this is not recommended as it is hard to manage properly.